-The Author starts his essay with the definition of ambition; using a simile, he says, “Ambition is like choler”; “choler” is a physiological word.
-It was believed that there are four humours in the human mind; one of them is choler; if something wrong happens to choler, a person becomes wild.
-Sir Francis Bacon actually wants to say that ambition is the worst kind of disease; ambitious persons, like choler, becomes mad if something wrong happens to them; he elucidates it further; “if they [ambitious people] be checked in their desires, they become secretly discontent”.
-According to Bacon, ambitious people feel happiness in seeing others falling from prosperity to adversity; seeing people in adverse circumstances, is their desire.
-Bacon then suggests princes and kings, not to employee ambitious people at any cost.
+The author starts his essay with the definition of ambition; using a simile, he says, “Ambition is like choler”; “choler” is a physiological word.
+It was believed that there were four touches of humour in the human mind; one of them was choler; if something wrong happened to the choler, a person became wild.
+Sir Francis Bacon actually wants to say that ambition is the worst kind of disease; ambitious persons, like choler, become mad if something wrong happens to them; he elucidates it further; “if they [ambitious people] be checked in their desires, they become secretly discontent”.
+According to Bacon, ambitious people feel happiness in seeing others falling from prosperity to adversity; seeing people in adverse circumstances is their desire.
+Bacon then suggests princes and kings, do not employ ambitious people at any cost.
 However, if they are helpless and have no other choice then they should not check their progress as a precaution.

 In which conditions, ambitious people can be employed?

-Sir Francis Bacon is not in favour of negative ambition nor he considers it wise to hire ambitious people.
+Sir Francis Bacon is not in favour of negative ambitions nor does he consider it wise to hire ambitious people.
 Nevertheless, there are some critical situations when a king or prince can get their services; they can serve better in these critical situations.
-For instance, if an ambitious person has good war-skills, he can be used as a General.
+For instance, if an ambitious person has good war skills, he can be used as a general.
 It is because his advantage is greater than his disadvantage.
 The ambitious person also does not care about himself but about his ambitions.
 In order to achieve his goals, he can sacrifice his life; therefore, the job of a shield, in unsafe situations, best suits him.
-There is another last duty, which an ambitious person can fulfill; “pulling down the greatness of any subject that overtops”, mentions Bacon.
+There is another last duty, which an ambitious person can fulfil; “pulling down the greatness of any subject that overtops”, mentions Bacon.
 Thus, the third purpose of ambitious people is to use them as a weapon against powerful persons.

 Sir Francis Bacon in “Of Ambition”, quotes an example of Tiberius, Macro, and Sejanus in these words: